How long does it take to get a home equity loan?

 How long does it take to receive funds from a home equity loan?

-The average time between when you complete your application and when you receive a payout typically takes approximately 55 days.
-However, the exact time will vary between homeowners based on how complex your situation is and how long it takes you to submit paperwork, and how long it take a lender to process your application.
+The exact time will vary between homeowners and lenders based on how complex your situation is,how long it takes you to submit paperwork, and how long it take a lender to process your application.